qiyuangong/Zoo_Benchmark/README.md

 2. Pay attention to `${CPU}` in `run.sh`.
 Sometimes it will get wrong number because of HT.

 3. Change `HYPER=2` in `run.sh` if hyper-threading is on.

+4. `warm up` in benchmark.
+The performance of first several batches may not stable.
+So, we added 10 batches for warm up.
+Their performance will not be taken into account.